AnthonyBronca/2024-07-cohort-notes/mod3/week-18/02-tue/lecture.md

 Inside of the eventListener, we can execute any code we may want to do.

-We will be tying this in with other selectors to manage a list
+We will be tying this in with other selectors to manage a list.

+To see other ways for how we tie all this in together, please reference the code we did in class found in the `lecture` directory.